tanc7/zh3r0CTFwriteups/hardwork.md

 There is a automatic way to parse the barcodes and QR-codes out of the unlocked PDF file, although it took me a hour of Googling and trying different options before I figured out what worked for me.

+1. First I had to install apt-file in order to search for a package that contained my needed app
+2. The app is called `pdftocairo` and it will parse out the pages of the 1,400+ page encrypted PDF file and extract them as images in the PNG format
+3. Then I used `` which can scan the PNG files for barcodes and QR-codes.

 ## More rabbit holes

 Auto-parsing the PNG files by the thousands (there is actually 1,410 of them), you will find a message written in hex format.